gregk27/KSP-Profile-Manager/README.md

 # KSP Profile Manager
 A software utility to simplify the managing of Kerbal Space Program mod profiles.

-This software allows users to have multiple KSP profiles with seperate mod&savegame folders
+Each profile has it's own:
+  - Saves folder
+  - GameData folder
+  - CKAN folder

+This allows you to have one set of mods for your career, and a seperate set of mods for your sandbox.

 # Installation
 Installation is easy!